aebenbach/portfolio/README.md

 Working with complex, real-life data
 Building models to solve practical problems
 Setting up and deploying models on cloud services like AWS

+NOTE: the code for this project is not in the repository, but you can see a video demonstration of the project here https://www.youtube.com/watch?v=Angf-GPvpG8

 ## Netflix Ratings Predictions (2023)